dtrelogan/react-formstate/docs/api.md

 }
 ```

-if necessary, after injection, you can transform the injected form state using the [add](#UnitOfWork.add) method.
+if necessary, during injection, you can transform the injected form state using the [add](#UnitOfWork.add) method.

 ### <a name="UnitOfWork.remove">void remove(string name)<a/>